 Operating a food truck is challenging in the best of times and success depends on keeping your eye on your mobile food business’s profitability.
 As a food truck vendor, it is important that you understand the basics of accounting principles and especially key performance indicators (KPIs) that provides you with a snapshot on how your mobile business is doing at any given moment.

 This knowledge will not only prepare you for managing your business, but also your ability to forecast any potential problems before it happens.
-You don’t have to become an expert on accounting, but you should be aware of three important financial statements:
+You don’t have to become an expert on accounting, but you should be aware of these three important financial statements:

 The Balance Sheet

+The first food truck accounting statement you need to become familiar with is the balance sheet.
 A balance sheet allows you to see your food truck’s daily financial health.
 By analyzing each of your main business categories such as cash, inventory (if you keep one), loans and other expenses, it will provide you with a snapshot on how your business did within a certain period of time.

 The balance sheet will help you keep a close eye on your inventory – especially supplies such as food ingredients, products, and any other items that help your truck run properly.
 You can create accurate forecasts and see any trends appearing during the week.
 You will be able to make informed decisions on when to order certain supplies, or if your service window staff isn’t pushing your high value meals enough.